transloadit/uppy/website/src/docs/progressbar.md

 ### `hideAfterFinish: true`

 When true, progress bar hides after the uplaod has finished.
-If true, it remains visible
+If false, it remains visible